-When a complete frame has been acquired, transmission of the frame to the host PC will begin.
-The pixel data leaves the frame buffer and passes back through the FPGA to an Ethernet controller where it is assembled into data packets.
+The gray values leave the image buffer and pass back through the FPGA to an Ethernet controller where they are assembled into data packets.
 The packets are then transmitted via an Ethernet network to a network adapter in the host PC.
 The Ethernet controller also handles transmission and receipt of control data such as changes to the camera's parameters.

-The frame buffer between the sensor and the Ethernet controller allows data to be read out of the sensor at a rate that is independent of the data transmission rate between the camera and the host computer.
+The image buffer between the sensor and the Ethernet controller allows data to be read out of the sensor at a rate that is independent of the data transmission rate between the camera and the host computer.
 This ensures that the data transmission rate has no influence on image quality.